birender000/SalesReport/README.md

 1. Created and add charts, map to visualise data into report.
 2. Add tables and cards to see measures as per business requirement.
 3. Add slicers to filter visuals.
+4. Add reset button.
-4. Published interactive report to power BI service.
+5. Published interactive report to power BI service.
-5. created a dashboard.
+6. created a dashboard.

 Other learnings: